Dolyetyus/program-in-c-playground/custom stack/Readme.md

 This is my custom stack implementation which I will use later in some projects probably.

 The stack has an initial size of 8 integers.
-However, if more elements are added, the stack size dynamically expands as needed.
+However, if more elements are added, the stack size dynamically expands and shrinks as needed.
 So, stack overflow is impossible unless the computer runs out of resources.

 __Operations:__
 * Push: Pushes an element unto the stack.
 Time complexity: O(1)